vaadin/flow/flow-plugins/flow-gradle-plugin/README.md

 Use Intellij (Community is enough) to open the project.

-## Branches

-Individual branches contain plugin targeting different Vaadin versions:

-* `master` plugin targets newest Vaadin version (Vaadin 17 at the moment of writing).
-Plugin versions released from this branch: 0.17.0.0 etc.
-* `14.x` plugin targets Vaadin 14.x; plugin versions released from this branch: 0.14.3.4 etc.

-When the Gradle plugin becomes a supported part of Vaadin platform (covering e.g. paid bug prioritisation), we'll drop the `0.´part from the version numbers.
 ## Running The IT/Functional Tests

 There is a comprehensive test suite which tests the plugin in various generated projects.